 The average selling price of a home is about $380,000, with an average time on the market of 178 days, and the average selling price of condominiums is about $243,000, with an average time on the market of 206 days.

 The MLS real estate listings for Estes Park can be found at ColoProperty.com.
-Our favorite Estes Park real estate agent is Mike Richardson–he’s a stand-up guy who knows the area well.
+If you need help finding a home, our favorite real estate agent is Mike Richardson–he’s a stand-up guy who knows the area well.

 Home prices are slightly less in the outlying communities of Drake, Glen Haven, and Allenspark.